-- 17.01 A statement from the Media Commission Chairperson dated 14 September 2005 stated that "The Afghan media is being re-established after an extended period of severe media repression.
+- 17.02 "During the year [2006] various government officials, foreign governments, regional commanders, and the Taliban subjected members of the press to harassment, intimidation, and violence.
+Threatening calls and messages against media organizations also remained common, some resulting in actual violence....Nongovernmental actors also interfered in the operations of journalists."
+(US Department of State Report on Human Rights, 2006) [2b] (Section 2a) - 17.03 A statement from the Media Commission Chairperson dated 14 September 2005 stated that "The Afghan media is being re-established after an extended period of severe media repression.
 In the years before 2001, television was abolished, pictures were banned from newspapers, and any kind of music and even sport was kept off the radio."
-[64] - 17.02 The Reporters without Borders Worldwide Press Freedom Index 2005 rated Afghanistan in 125th place out of 167 countries and stated that it was one of the countries "...where journalists have the toughest time and where government repression or armed groups prevent the media operating freely."
-[62b] - 17.03 A report by the AIHRC-UNAMA, covering the period 19 April to 3 June 2005, commented on freedom of expression in respect of political rights in the run-up to the parliamentary elections:
+[64] - 17.04 The Reporters without Borders Worldwide Press Freedom Index 2005 rated Afghanistan in 125th place out of 167 countries and stated that it was one of the countries "...where journalists have the toughest time and where government repression or armed groups prevent the media operating freely."

-"Kabul province continues to be the most open in terms of freedom of expression, as exemplified by an active and diverse media which carries reports openly reflecting a variety of political views.
+[62b] In 2006 however, Afghanistan was ranked at 130th place out of 168 countries [62e] - 17.05 A report by the AIHRC-UNAMA, covering the period 19 April to 3 June 2005, commented on freedom of expression in respect of political rights in the run-up to the parliamentary elections: - "Kabul province continues to be the most open in terms of freedom of expression, as exemplified by an active and diverse media which carries reports openly reflecting a variety of political views.
 However, threats against individual presenters of the privately owned TOLO TV are of concern.
 Journalists involved in investigative and musical programmes have been threatened without law enforcement agencies taking any action.
-[48a] (p3-4)

-17.04 A UNHCR paper of June 2005 stated that:
+[48a] (p3-4) - 17.06 A UNHCR paper of June 2005 stated that: